feedbin/extract/README.md

 Usage
 -----

-Extract has a simple directory structure for creating users and secret keys. in the `./users` directory, the filename is the username and the contents is the secret key.
+Extract has a simple file-based system for creating users and secret keys.
+This allows users to be added/removed while the system is running, with no database dependencies.
+In the `./users` directory, the filename is the username and the contents is the secret key.
 To make a new user, run the following:

 ```
 cd extract